Battery Crimes in Tampa, FL

 Florida Statute Section 784.07(2) states that “[w]henever any person is charged with knowingly committing an assault or battery upon a law enforcement officer … the offense for which the person is charged shall be reclassified as follows: … (b) In the case of battery, from a misdemeanor of the first degree to a felony of the third degree.”See Knowles v.
 State, 65 So.
 3d 597, 598-99 (Fla.
 4th DCA 2011).

-Finding an Attorney for Your Battery Charges in Tampa, FL
+Finding a Lawyer for Battery Charges in Tampa, FL

 If you have been arrested for battery or aggravated battery, contact an experienced criminal defense attorney in Tampa to discuss your case.
 We defend clients charged with battery or aggravated battery (including Domestic Battery and Aggravated Domestic Battery) in the Tampa Bay Area.

 We represent clients for felony and misdemeanor battery and assault cases in Clearwater or St. Petersburg in Pinellas County, Bartow in Polk County, Dade City or New Port Richey in Pasco County, Brooksville in Hernando County, or Plant City or Tampa in Hillsborough County.

 Let us put our experience to work for you.
 Call (813) 250-0500.

 This article was last updated on Thursday, March 21, 2019.